 Clearly, help is ours when we want it.

-Then again, those psychologists, drug stores and health blogs offer different advice, and oftentimes they even directly disagree with one another.
+Then again, those psychologists, drug stores and health blogs offer different advice, and oftentimes they even directly contradict one another.

 And no wonder.